Dog Training Equipment

 As a modern, science-based, force-free, compassion-based trainer, it simply makes sense that I would avoid the use of forceful punishers.
 Thanks to research, we know that they are simply not good for the well being of the dog, and they can create issues (such as aggression) when they are employed.
 It is for this reason that the American College of Veterinary Behaviorists strongly discourages using any trainers that employ such methods.

-Tools of punishment include: choke chains, prong collars, shock collars.
+Tools of violence include: choke chains, prong collars, shock collars.

 I also do not allow equipment that is counter-productive to training.
 This includes retractable leashes, since they actually teach a dog to pull.